-We also make the standard instrumental variable and LATE assumptions \citep{angrist1996}.
+We also make the standard instrumental variable and local average treatment effect (LATE) assumptions \citep{angrist1996}.
 Instrument relevance is satisfied because the UERJ enrollment rate increases sharply at the admission threshold (Table \ref{tab:rd_returns}, Panel A).
 The exclusion restriction requires that our instrument affects outcomes only through the channel of enrolling in UERJ.
 This could be violated if, for example, admission to UERJ caused individuals to apply to other schools.
 We cannot rule out this possibility, but we believe our results are primarily attributable to UERJ enrollment, particularly in the affirmative action tracks where the first-stage coefficient is large.
-The monotonicity assumption requires that there are no applicants who would attend UERJ if and only if they were \emph{below} the cutoff, which is plausible in our setting.
+The monotonicity assumption is plausible because it is unlikely that applicants would have attended UERJ if and only if they were \emph{below} the cutoff.

 Under these assumptions, the $\beta$ coefficient from equation \eqref{rd_iv} can be interpreted as the average causal effect of attending UERJ for marginally-admitted compliers.
-These compliers are students who would have enrolled if and only if they scored above the cutoff.
-This estimand measures the returns to UERJ enrollment relative to the educational choices that students would have made if they were not admitted, which is relevant for evaluating the efficacy of UERJ's affirmative action policy for reducing earnings inequality.
+Compliers are students who would have enrolled if and only if they scored above the cutoff.
+This estimand measures the returns to UERJ enrollment relative to the mix of educational choices that students would have made if they were rejected, which is relevant for evaluating the efficacy of affirmative action as a policy to reduce inequality.